 We spend a lot of our time and effort at work, which means when we’re seeing up our side hustle, it can be a tiring and frustrating prospect.
 But it’s important to ensure we develop a mindset of perseverance, so we have a good grounding for when we are ready to let our business take over.

-Working your day job affords you the opportunity to design and refine your idea.
+Working your day job allows you to design and refine your idea.
 It’s a bad idea to release a product or service before it’s ready.
 Whilst at your day job, you’ll have the capital to keep your household afloat.

-At your workplace you’ve got the opportunity to sound out some of your ideas.
+At your workplace, you’ve got the opportunity to sound out some of your ideas.
 If you’re employed in the sector you wish to start your business in, then you should have plenty of inspiration to help you develop.
 Even If the two seem unrelated you might still find some surprising correlations between them.
-The trick is capitalize on those confluences and use them to your advantage.
+The trick is capitalizing on those confluences and use them to your advantage.

 Find the leaders in your company and seek advice from them.
 You can never have too many sources of advice.
 Getting your colleagues on board will keep you motivated and keep the ball rolling.

 There’s no escaping that attempting to balance the needs of your employer and your startup is a tricky business.
-It is likely that you’ll often find your professional commitments clash.
+Likely, you’ll often find your professional commitments clash.
 It’s important, then, to be open from the beginning.

-If your employer discovers that they can utilize you skills, you might get an opportunity to practice and gets some hands on experience before setting up on your own.
+If your employer discovers that they can utilize your skills, you might get an opportunity to practice and gets some hands-on experience before setting up on your own.
 Depending on how far your employer is prepared to utilize and support your skills, you may even be able to undertake training courses with your employer.

 If your day job is in a similar industry to your side hustle, there’s the possibility that you can use your day job to network with potential clients and mentors.

-Don’t be afraid of approaching you company with informal proposals.
-Though it may be unprofessional to pitch your start-up to your employer – there are a whole host conflicts which could arise from this – there’s no harm in viewing you employer as a potential customer for the future.
-You understand their business better than other services they may require, so if you see a gap where you might help, they may actually appreciate the offer.
+Don’t be afraid of approaching your startup company with informal proposals.
+Though it may be unprofessional to pitch your start-up to your employer – there are a whole host conflicts which could arise from this – there’s no harm in viewing you employed as a potential customer for the future.
+You understand their business better than other services they may require, so if you see a gap where you might help, they may appreciate the offer.

-It is inevitable that you are going to come up against some roadblocks when starting out your own business.
-Whilst it’s a good idea to plan ahead for these events, you can never truly know what issues may be thrown up when your business starts to pick up speed.
+You are inevitably going to come up against some roadblocks when starting your own business.
+Whilst it’s a good idea to plan for these events, you can never truly know what issues may be thrown up when your business starts to pick up speed.

 It’s times like these that you’ll be thankful for the grounding that your day job provides.
 As you progress through your day job, you might find opportunities to pick up practical skills that can help you to navigate the pitfalls of your own business.

-Once you’ve gotten on your feet as a business, you may think it’s time to take the leap.
+Once you’ve gotten on your feet as a startup, you may think it’s time to leap.
 But your first paycheck from your own business isn’t necessarily a testament to longevity.
 It’s wise to seek out feedback from your clients and customers to figure out improvements you could make to your product.